soborg/travToAnki/README.md

 * Poor support on mobile devices.

 Traverse have had a number of serious bugs in the past:
-* service is unavailable
+* service is unavailable.
-* certain cards where no longer available to the user
+* certain cards where no longer available to the user.
-* certain decks where not available to the user (what?!)
+* certain decks where temporarily not available to the user (how?!).
+* users accidentally adding thousands of cards to immediate review without any confirmation dialog, and without any undo option.
+Even customer support was slow and unhelpful.

 Anki is an Open Source platform with near infinite possibilites.
 You can change most things exactly to your liking and best of all: you *OWN* your own data.